David-44/express-template/readme.md

 - `$ npm run front`: Copies assets, minifies CSS, js and html and copies everything to dist/public
 - `$ npm run back`: Copies MVC folders to dist, as well as package.json and app.js

-- `$ npm run watch`: Watches for EJS templates, scripts, sass files  and package.json being modified, then compiles the relevant files